-In respect of this work, it will primarily be charged for on an hourly rate of £200 per hour plus VAT.
-We would expect client appointments, the drafting of key documents and the appearances at Tribunal to be undertaken by a Solicitor at Thomson & Bancks and in most cases, that will be dealt with by Paul Johnson who is a Partner in the Firm (with a charge out rate of £200 per hour plus VAT).
+In respect of this work, it will primarily be charged for on an hourly rate of £250 per hour plus VAT.
+We would expect client appointments, the drafting of key documents and the appearances at Tribunal to be undertaken by a Solicitor at Thomson & Bancks and in most cases, that will be dealt with by Geoffrey Ellis, an experienced Solicitor, or occasionally by Paul Johnson who is a Partner in the Firm.

 Disbursements are the name given to the expenses which are paid out by Solicitors on behalf of a client, such as court fees and travel costs.
 During the course of the last ten years, there have been times when no fees were charged by the Employment Tribunal to issue a claim and at other times, substantial fees have been charged, which have controversially been overturned by the Courts.
 This is not to say the Governments in the future will not impose some fees or charges payable to the tribunal system whenever cases are issued or hearings are held.
 If we become aware of any fees affecting a particular case, we will endeavour to advise the client as soon as possible.